Frederick Ferdinand Schafer Painting Catalog

 View from Beacon Hill, Victoria, British Columbia

-Nearly all Schafer landscapes are summer scenes, probably because the territories depicted were difficult to visit in the winter.note 10 The address of Schafer's studio changed almost every year that he had a studio in the artists' quarter of San Francisco.note 11 The yearly address changes, taken together with the evidence of travel and the predominance of summer scenes, suggests that he spent the summers from 1880 to 1891 traveling and sketching throughout the West, and rented available winter studios until he moved his studio into his home in 1887.
+Nearly all Schafer landscapes are summer scenes, probably because the territories depicted were difficult to visit in the winter.9 The address of Schafer's studio changed almost every year that he had a studio in the artists' quarter of San Francisco.5 The yearly address changes, taken together with the evidence of travel and the predominance of summer scenes, suggests that he spent the summers from 1880 to 1892 traveling and sketching throughout the West, and rented available winter studios until he moved his studio into his home in 1887.

 [Scene in Guatemala]